 Connecting to the Metastore¶

 Connecting the Metastore to the QDS Hive Cluster¶

-- Configure the metastore in the same VCN or VNet you are using for your QDS clusters.
+- For Oracle OCI, configure the metastore in the same VCN you are using for your QDS clusters.

 - In the QDS UI (see step 3 below), check the Enable Cluster Access box.

 You can configure QDS access to the metastore either through a Bastion node, or by whitelisting a private IP address.

 - To configure a Bastion node for QDS access, follow these instructions; or

 - To whitelist a private IP address, contact Qubole Support and provide the address to be whitelisted.